matthew-martin1184/analytics-projects/docs/projects/looker-customer-churn/README.md

 ## Overview

 This project was built as part of a data visualization course at San Jose State University.
 It is an interactive dashboard analyzing customer churn metrics for a fictional telecom company.
 The dashboard provides insights into customer demographics, contract types, churn rates, and key factors that influence customer retention.
-The dashboard includes interactive filering, breakdown dimensions, and enriched and blended data sources for complex metrics.
+The dashboard includes interactive filtering, breakdown dimensions, and enriched and blended data sources for complex metrics.

 ## Objective